massgov/openmass/docs/ai-editorial-vector-prototype.md

 - Breadcrumb text.
 - Indexed context for the immediate breadcrumb parent, when that parent page is in the local index.
 - Indexed context for a small set of internal pages linked from the current page's main body area.
+- Semantic heading markers such as `Heading level 2: Apply online`.
 - Link targets preserved as `[href: ...]`.
 - "Offered by" links from the rendered view mode.
 - Incoming links from Entity Usage.